jbellis/jamm/README.txt

 to provide "approximate" results, but in practice seems to work as expected.

-MemoryMeter uses reflection to crawl the object graph for measureDeep.
-Reflection is slow: measuring a one-million object Cassandra Memtable (that is, 1 million children from MemoryMeter.countChildren) took about 5 seconds wall clock time.

 By default, MemoryMeter keeps track of descendants visited by measureDeep with an IdentityHashMap.
 This prevents both over-counting and infinite loops due to cycles in the object graph.
 Of course, this